fittips/tripblog.github.io/README.md

-# tripblog.github.io
+# My User-Friendly GitHub Blog

-Static content for blog
+This is a complete blog website for GitHub Pages using Jekyll.